 Volunteers work with our staff and members of the household receiving a backyard garden to assemble garden boxes, move compost from our truck into the boxes, and plant out and water the new garden beds.

 Do I need to have gardening experience to volunteer?

 Absolutely not!
 We welcome all levels of gardening experience.
 Our staff will provide training for all new volunteers, whether they are new to gardening or just new to City Slicker Farms.
 If you are an experienced gardener you might be interested in becoming a Backyard Garden Mentor.
 Please read on to the next question to learn more!

 What do volunteer Backyard Garden Mentors do?

 Mentors are matched with participants in our Backyard Garden Program.
-Mentors commit to volunteering for at least one year to provide quarterly follow-up visits and technical support to one or more households in our Backyard Garden Program.
-We ask that mentors have gardening experience and attend semi-monthly mentor meetings.
+Mentors commit to volunteering for at least two years to provide quarterly follow-up visits and technical support to one or more households.
+We ask that mentors have gardening experience and attend regular mentor meetings.

 How can I become a Backyard Garden Mentor?

-To learn when we are recruitng mentors and when we are hosting mentor trainings, please sign up on our mailing list or check the jobs section of the website.
+To learn when we are recruiting mentors and when we are hosting mentor trainings, please email our Backyard Garden Coordinator at byg[at]cityslickerfarms[dot]org.
 In order to become a mentor, you must attend the mentor training.